Resolving the emission regions of the Crab pulsar's giant pulses: Observations and Data Reduction

 \section{Observations and Data Reduction}

-We analyse 6 hours of phased Westerbork data that were taken as part of a RadioAstron observing run on 2015, January 10--11 \citep{popov+17}.
-The data cover the frequency range of 1652--1684\,MHz, consisting of both circular polarizations in two contiguous 16\,MHz channels, recorded using standard 2-bit Mark~5B format.
-A large phased array like Westerbork is particularly beneficial in studies of the Crab pulsar, as it helps to resolve out the Crab nebula, effectively reducing the system temperature from $830\,$Jy (for the integrated flux at 1.7\,GHz) to $165\,$Jy \citep{popov+17}.
+We analyse 6 hours of data form the phased Westerbork Synthesis Radio Telescope (WSRT), and 2.5 hours of simultaneous data from the 305$-$m William E. Gordon Telescope at the Arecibo observatory (AR), that were taken as part of a RadioAstron observing run on 2015 January 10--11 \citep{popov+17}.
+The data cover the frequency range of 1652--1684\,MHz, and consist of both circular polarizations in two contiguous 16\,MHz channels, recorded using standard 2-bit Mark~5B format (WSRT), and VDIF (AR).
+The use of a telescope with high spatial resolution is particularly beneficial in studies of the Crab pulsar, as it helps to resolve out the Crab nebula, effectively reducing the system temperature from $830\,$Jy (for the integrated flux at 1.7\,GHz) to $165\,$Jy and $275\,$Jy, for WSRT and AR, respectively \citep{popov+17}.

-To search for giant pulses, we coherently dedispersed\footnote{Using a dispersion measure of $56.7716{\rm\,pc\,cm^{-3}}$ appropriate for our date (taken from \url{http://www.jb.man.ac.uk/~pulsar/crab.html}; \citealt{lyne+93}).
-We took care to read sufficient extra data to avoid de-dedispersion wrap-around.} the data from the two channels to a common reference frequency, and summed the power from both channels and both polarizations in $8\,\mu$s bins.
-We flagged peaks above $6\sigma$, corresponding to $\sim\!45\,$Jy, as giant pulses, finding in 29332 events, i.e., a rate of $\sim\!1.6{\rm\,s^{-1}}$.
-We show the detected pulses in Fig.~\ref{fig:pulses}, along with the folded profile.